MIAMI SENIOR HIGH SCHOOL - HOME OF THE STINGAREES! PROUD TO BE AN 'A' RATED SCHOOL

 Stings helping Stings

-If you have not yet joined the Alumni Association, or know of fellow Stings that have not yet joined we urge you to take a few minutes to join, renew and/or donate so that our Alumni Association can continue to help.
-In keeping with our school’s tradition, there are many opportunities for alumni to help Miami High School.
+If you have not yet joined the Alumni Association, or know of fellow Stings that have not yet joined, we urge you to take a few minutes to join, renew and/or donate so that our Alumni Association can continue to help our Alma Mater and its students.
+In keeping with our school’s motto, "Not by words, by deeds", there are many opportunities for alumni to help Miami High School.
 Serving as a board member is just one of the many ways an association member can serve their school.

 Atlanta:Contact Barry Sanders’60 at barrysanders@bellsouth.net 678-316-7244 (Asst.
 Jean Kallman Corbin ’50).